 Applying a cold washcloth to the rash can also help with the burning pain sensation.

 Group A Streptococcus (Group A strep) is a bacterium that can cause a variety of illnesses that can result in rashes and swollen lymph nodes.
 The following are some of those illnesses:

 Scarlet fever can cause a sore throat, a rash, and a fever.

 The Centers for Disease Control and Prevention (CDC) note that anyone can get scarlet fever.
 However, it is more common in those

 A person may also notice swollen lymph nodes on the side of their neck.

 This rash can then spread to cover the neck, torso, hands, and feet within a few days.
 After a few weeks, these spots should disappear.

 Cellulitis is a skin infection that causes swelling and pain in the affected area of skin.
 The rash can also be red, purple, or black.
-The CDC note that the skin may look pitted and that blisters may appear.
+The

 A person may also experience fever and chills.